A scalable control design for grid-forming inverters in microgrids: Introduction

-\jdw{This paper \icl{considers} the problem of designing a controller for grid-forming inverters which guarantees stability and plug-and-play operation via passivity in a common reference frame, while still having appropriate properties that facilitate power-sharing and voltage regulation.
-To \icl{the best of our knowledge,} there is no existing \il{control design} which achieves all these aims without additional assumptions \icl{that involve omitting} the line or \icl{part of the} inverter dynamics.} The main contributions of this work may be summarized as follows: \begin{enumerate} \item \jw{We propose a \il{control design for grid-forming inverters} which \iclc{ensures} plug-and-play \ilc{capability by} \il{satisfying a} decentralized passivity criterion. \il{In particular, the proposed controller provides stability guarantees for the microgrid} \icc{ using a general dynamic model for the \ilc{lines and a higher order model for the inverters.}}} \item \jw{Our control strategy, via its droop-like behaviour, allows contributions from multiple inverters to regulate disturbances even before new setpoints are broadcast.
-A further benefit is that in the event of communication failure, each inverter will operate as a voltage source and virtual impedance, thus stabilizing the network.} \item \jdw{A case study using detailed simulations is used to verify the performance of the proposed controller, demonstrating the \icl{very good} performance of an inverter-based microgrid with the proposed controller.} \end{enumerate}
+\jdw{This paper \icl{considers} the problem of \jdwr{control design} for grid-forming inverters which guarantees stability and plug-and-play operation via passivity in a common reference frame, while still having appropriate properties that facilitate power-sharing and voltage regulation. } The main contributions of this work may be summarized as follows: \begin{enumerate} \item \jw{We propose a \il{control design for grid-forming inverters} which \iclc{ensures} plug-and-play \ilc{capability by} \il{satisfying a} decentralized passivity criterion. \il{In particular, the proposed \jdwr{controllers provide} stability guarantees for the microgrid} \icc{ using a general dynamic model for the \ilc{lines and a higher-order model for the inverters.}}} \item \jdwr{The use of passivity as an LMI constraint allows us to formulate optimization problems with various objectives or other constraints to improve performance.
+This can lead to various controllers that preserve the passivity property, such as \li{a dynamic controller that satisfies mixed $H_\infty$\jwwj{/}passivity conditions.}} \item \jw{Our control strategy, via its droop-like behavior, allows contributions from multiple inverters to regulate disturbances even before new setpoints are broadcast.} \item \jdw{A case study using detailed simulations is used to verify the performance of the proposed \jdwr{controllers}, demonstrating the \icl{very good} performance of an inverter-based microgrid with the proposed \jdwr{controllers}.} \end{enumerate}